AlbabNewaz/Milestone-Project-232R/README.md

 # Introduction

 The following project takes data from Steam reviews and attempts to translate the data into digestible and understandable chunks for meaningful insights.
+The initial data walkthrough provides key visuals to show the overall structure and trends in the dataset.

 # Abstract